Barmaley13/barcap/README.md

 ```

 First of all, make sure your capture window is selected.
-Once, you have a good image in the window with keypad occupying most of the screen press `'s'` key to save this frame.
+Once, you have a good image in the window with barcode occupying most of the screen press `'s'` key to save this frame.
 Open `barcode.jpg` and confirm that the frame has been written.
 Kill the loop by pressing `'q'` or `Esc`.

 #### If it does not work...